|Photo by chuttersnap on Unsplash|

 Do you want to engage in career coaching?
 Make it happen by contacting me or another coach of your choosing.

 Do you need information about DNP programs?
-Create a spreadsheet, make some calls, gather data, or contact my friends at NPForMe for support and solutions about the NP/APRN journey.
+Create a spreadsheet, make some calls, gather data, or contact me or other career specialists about the NP/APRN/DNP journey.

 Actions speak louder than words, so your written plan is only as powerful as the energy and results you can produce through your own sweat equity.